lewisclark4/CI-MilestoneProjectFour/README.md

 The site's home page easily allows a site user to select the specific type of make-up they are looking for, as well as being able to shop all products, or view the site's featured products or sale products.

+_NOTE: This is my final project in relation to my studies with Code Institute.
+This project should display the knowledge I have gained throughout the course, for the programming languages HTML, CSS, JavaScript & Python, while utilsing some of their associated open source libraries and frameworks._

 ## Live site
+My project is hosted on Heroku and can be found [here](https://hex-cosmetics.herokuapp.com/).

 ## UX
 ### High Level Design Decisions